-The third call for Interreg Europe project proposals runs from 1 March until 30 June 2017.
+The fourth call for Interreg Europe project proposals runs from 7 May until 22 June 2018.

 In order to boost your chances of submitting a successful proposal, we have collected five top tips for applicants.
 These tips are based on our experience in assessing the project proposals.
 But don’t just take our word for it!
 The tips were also ranked and validated through a survey by all project partners who already succeeded in having their project approved.

 So what are the secrets to a successful proposal?

 In order to guarantee good results, select policymakers, such as public authorities, as partners whenever possible, as they are directly responsible for the policies to be improved by your project.
 For any potential partner that is not directly in charge of the policy instrument addressed, check closely their role in the development or implementation of that policy instrument.
 The capacity of the partner to impact the policy in practical terms must be clearly explained in the application form.